ginestah/ginestah/README.md

 ### Hi there 👋
 My name is Huck, I am looking for a junior Software Engineering position! <br>
 I would like to work with a company that is environmentally conscious, and growth oriented.<br>
-I enjoy working with React, JavaScript, and Ruby.
+I enjoy working with React (Next), JavaScript, Python and Ruby.
 But I also look forward to learning more tools, and I am always open to ideas.

 <!--
 **ginestah/ginestah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.